Crestwood, MO

 Poverty & Diversity

-The most common racial or ethnic group living below the poverty line in Crestwood, MO is White, followed by Hispanic and Other.
+The most common racial or ethnic group living below the poverty line in Crestwood, MO is White, followed by Asian and Black.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.